izzy-robinson/msc-thesis/Extended Wigner's Friend Scenarios.md

 1 + \langle{A_2}\rangle+ \langle{B_2}\rangle+ \langle{A_2B_2}\rangle \geq 0.
 \end{equation}

+The positivity facets simply reflect that all probability values must be between 0 and 1 and are thus trivial.

 [^1]: The main difference between the set-ups of Brukner and Bong et al. is that Brukner allows the superobservers a choice between only two measurements, whereas Bong et al. allow the superobservers a choice between three measurements.
 This slight generalisation allows for the generation of new inequalities whereas Brukner, despite considering a novel scenario, simply recovered the CHSH inequality.

 [^2]: A sufficient distance is defined as one which demands that a signal from one laboratory must travel faster than the speed of light in order to reach the other laboratory in time to affect any results.